awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-testing-debugging.md

 To see the Regions where your Lambda@Edge function is receiving traffic, view metrics for the function on the CloudFront console on the AWS Management Console\.
 Metrics are displayed for each AWS Region\.
 On the same page, you can choose a Region and view log files for that Region so you can investigate issues\.
 You must review CloudWatch log files in the correct AWS Region to see the log files created when CloudFront executed your Lambda function\.

-For more information about viewing graphs in the **Monitoring** section of the CloudFront console, see [Monitoring CloudFront with Amazon CloudWatch](monitoring-using-cloudwatch.md)\.
+For more information about viewing graphs in the **Monitoring** section of the CloudFront console, see [Monitoring CloudFront metrics with Amazon CloudWatch](monitoring-using-cloudwatch.md)\.

 ## Determining if your account pushes logs to CloudWatch<a name="lambda-edge-testing-debugging-cloudwatch-logs-enabled"></a>